NikitaCartes/DisableInsecureChatToast/README.md

 # Disable Insecure Chat Toast

 This mod deletes warning toast about connecting to a server without enforce secure chat.
+Can be installed on both client and server.

 ![Warning toast no more](Toast.png)